dwinney/jpacStyle/README.md

 // Plot to file
 my_plotter->Plot(string);
 ```
-You can add multiple "entries"!
-Up to 10, because we only have 10 colors defined.
+You can add multiple curves (up to 10, because we only have 10 colors defined).

 Additional customization can be set up with the previous functions before plotting:
 ```